-Originally from the United Kingdom, I work as a freelance writer and also run a number of websites although I haven’t always been involved in this line of work.
-My first job after leaving school was for the tax office (boo!) before joining what was then called British Railways.
+I’m a freelance writer and also run a number of websites although I haven’t always been involved in this line of work.
+My first job after leaving school in England was for the tax office (yeah, I know!) before joining British Railways.
 I loved the job and the people working there, but it was the decision to take voluntary redundancy that set me on the path to self-employment.
 Since then I’ve owned a greetings cards business, worked as a courier driver and spent time on the London comedy circuit as a stand-up comedian.

 Roy Cavanagh (Thaizer)